For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 6. Ethnobotany

 Obsessed with decorating your uni home with greenery?
-Humans have historically had a super interesting relationship with plants, which you can learn all about on the MSc Ethnobotany course at the University of Kent.
+Humans have historically had a super interesting relationship with plants.
+You can learn all about it on the MSc Ethnobotany course at the University of Kent.

 It's the first programme of its kind, exploring how humans understand and respond to plants, how we use them, how we modify them and more.